Ericzklm/pokemonautomation.github.io/docs/PowerGlitching.md

 However, in the bad case, the microcontroller board will lose enough power to "glitch", but not enough to completely shutdown.
 This causes the board to become unresponsive.
 This is really annoying because the only way to fix it is to either press the reset button on it (if it has one), or power cycle it by unplugging every single cable attached to it and plugging it back in.

 On the Switch 1, the bad case almost never happens.
 The controller would cleanly reset unnoticed.
-However, on the Switch 2 and further made worse by newer firmware that has increased in complexity has made the bad (glitching) case much more common.
+However, on the Switch 2 (and exacerbated by recent firmware with increased complexity) has made the bad (glitching) case much more common.

 In fact, the ***Switch 2 docks will almost always glitch the microcontrollers***.
 This is why this is coming into attention now as Pokémon Legends ZA brings a lot of old-time users back to automation with their old setups on the Switch 2.